oz123/mygitprompt/README.md

  ?? mygitprompt
 ```

-TODO: we still need to handle commits ahead or behind in the default theme.
+Handle commits ahead or behind in the default theme.
 ```
 [±|two-node → mine ↑6 ✓|]
 ```